lannuttia/blog/_posts/2023-08-27-announcing-starlette-session-middleware.md

 ## Design Philosophy
 Starlette Session Middleware is designed to provide sane options for session management out of the box but not lock its consumers into one specific way of doing things.
-This is accoplished through the concept of specialized "backends".
+This is accomplished through the concept of specialized "backends".
 This allows you to mix-and-match behaviors by allowing you to swap out these backends based on how exactly you want sessions to be handled.
 This also allows developers to easily create custom backends to accomplish their specific goals